Resources for Students

 Resumania is offered several times during the year, and provides the opportunity for students to drop by for a quick review of their résumé.
 Resumania is held at different locations throughout the campus.

-Click below and view the PowerPoint:
+Click below to view the PowerPoint:

 - Choosing a Major

 - Job Search 20/20

 - Resume 20/20